GouthamMallavolu/ImageReconstruction/README.md

 ## Abstract

 This project investigates **image reconstruction from intermediate convolutional features using a small decoder network**.
 Instead of training a large end-to-end autoencoder, we freeze a lightweight convolutional encoder and learn only a compact decoder that maps feature maps back to the image domain.
-Concretely, we use a convolutional backbone to extract feature tensors of size \(56 \times 56 \times 256\) from face images, and train a decoder composed of strided transposed convolutions and residual blocks to reconstruct \(224 \times 224 \times 3\) RGB images.
+Concretely, we use a convolutional backbone to extract feature tensors of size 56 X 56 X 256 from face images, and train a decoder composed of strided transposed convolutions and residual blocks to reconstruct 224 X 224 X 3 RGB images.
 Training is performed on the **CelebA-HQ** face dataset (30k high-quality face images), a widely used benchmark for generative modeling and face synthesis.

 The decoder is optimized with mean absolute error (MAE) in pixel space, while evaluation uses a richer set of metrics: **PSNR**, **SSIM**, and **LPIPS**.
 SSIM provides a perceptually motivated measure of structural fidelity, and LPIPS compares deep feature activations from pretrained networks, which correlates better with human judgments than traditional distortion metrics.
 We conduct experiments on full-resolution face images and report both numerical scores and qualitative side-by-side reconstructions.
 Results show that even a relatively small decoder, trained only on frozen mid-level features, can recover the global structure and identity of faces, though fine details, contrast, and high-frequency textures remain challenging.